WycliffeAssociates/btt-recorder-docs/docs/startproject.rst

 1. From the home screen (half blue and half green), tap in the blue area to start recording.

-**NOTE**: You may tap on the left arrow in the top pink bar to go back to the previous screen at any time.
+**NOTE**: You may tap on the left arrow in the top blue bar to go back to the previous screen at any time.
 You may want to go to the previous screen to make a different choice.

 2. Select the Target Language.
 (The Target Language is the language into which you will translate.)